Transforming lives through Music!

 Lynne has been Principal Flute with the Akron Lyric Opera, Handel Oratorio Society, Summit Choral Society, and has also been a Soloist and Presenter for the Children’s Concert Society of Akron.
 She has appeared with many orchestras, including the Akron Symphony Orchestra, Canton Civic Opera, Dubuque Symphony Orchestra, Galesburg Symphony Orchestra, Quad City Opera Orchestra and the Quad City Symphony Orchestra.

-Lynne’s principle teachers have been Walter Haedrich, Walfrid Kujala, Peter Lloyd, George Pope, and Amy Porter.
+Lynne’s principal teachers have been Walter Haedrich, Walfrid Kujala, Peter Lloyd, George Pope, and Amy Porter.
 Lynne has also been fortunate to perform for leading teachers/performers including Jill Felber, Susan Milan, Eleanor Lawrence, Martha Aarons, Jeffery Zook, Sharon Sparrow, Walfrid Kujala, Gerald Carey, Marzio Conti, Goran Marcusson, Jacques Zoon, Rhonda Larson, Jeanne Baxtresser and Julius Baker.
 After hearing Lynne play, Julius Baker invited her to study with him in New York.

 Lynne is on the Summer Music Institute Faculty "Study with the Masters" at Western Illinois University in Macomb, Illinois by the request of Dr. John Murtery (New York City Opera, The Metropolitan Opera).

-Lynne is a highly sought after teacher and has taught at various schools throughout the Midwest.
+Lynne is a highly sought-after teacher and has taught at various schools throughout the Midwest.
 She is currently on the Music Faculty of Black Hawk College and has also taught at Augustana College and The University of Akron in Ohio.
-Many of Lynne’s students have been selected as winners in competitions throughout the country, including All State Honors, and invited performances at Severance Hall in Cleveland and Carnegie Hall in New York City.
+Many of Lynne’s students have been selected as winners in competitions throughout the country, including All-State Honors, and invited performances at Severance Hall in Cleveland and Carnegie Hall in New York City.
 In addition to running a successful flute studio, Lynne is in high demand as an adjudicator and clinician, known for her enthusiastic and positive approach.
-Lynne is passionate about leading musicians of all ages and abilities to discover their personal best through excellent instruction, coaching and compassion.
-“The depth of her knowledge, resourcefulness, compassion and caring sets her apart.”
+Lynne is passionate about leading musicians of all ages and abilities to discover their personal best through excellent instruction, coaching, and compassion.
+“The depth of her knowledge, resourcefulness, compassion, and caring sets her apart.”

-Lynne is also Founder and President of the Quad City Flute Association and is Artistic Director of Piccolo Christmas.
+Lynne is also Founder and President of the Quad City Flute Association and is the Artistic Director of Piccolo Christmas.

 “Lynne Stukart is a consummate professional.
 She is always completely organized, thoroughly prepared, and plays exquisitely.
 I recommend Lynne unconditionally!”
 Steven R Jobman, Minister of Music, Masters in Music Performance, First Presbyterian Church, Davenport, Iowa

 “Your playing is exquisite!”
-Rhonda Larson, Grammy Award winning flutist
+Rhonda Larson, Grammy Award-winning flutist